USA and the UK

 If your child is over the age of 21 and is unmarried, they will be eligible for a Green Card via the F2B visa route.
 Bear in mind that if the child gets married before the petition is accepted, they will not be eligible for the F2B visa.

-The child will need to complete application forms and provide a number of documents in their application.
+In addition, the child will need to complete application forms and provide a number of documents in their application.

 The most important of these documents is proof of the relationship between the child and the Green Card holder, through a birth or adoption certificate.